theDe-bugger/plant-traits/README.md

 - ViT.ipynb is a similar notebook for reproducing my transformer based results and contains the outputs from previous runs.
 - ViT_Simple.ipynb is the same as ViT.ipynb but contains a slightly different model definition (with reduced complexity) and also adds image augmentation to the preprocessing.
 - plots.ipynb contains the code used to generate the figures in my final report.

+Please note: I ran this code on my macbook and thus was able to use the "mps" device for optimization in the notebooks.
+Please change this to "cuda" if you plan to run the code on a different OS/arch.